Common Budgeting Mistakes to Avoid

 Assuming Tracking Spending is Tricky

-1. How much am I bringing in each month?
+1. Income.
+How much am I bringing in each month?

-3. When I spend, where is it going?
+3. Spending.
+When I spend, where is it going?

 Once you get the hang of it, you may enjoy telling your cash what to do every week instead of being mystified, month after month, when your account is drained.

-Lucky for us technology makes it easy, even at 2 a.m., to check balances and almost everything else regarding our financial lives.
+Technology is Your Friend.
+Lucky for us, technology makes it easy, even at 2 a.m., to check balances and almost everything else regarding our financial lives.
 If you haven’t signed up for online access or the app from your financial institution, get on it.
-Those with access to the SavvyMoney tool also can have all of their financial information at their fingertips.
+Those with access to the SavvyMoney tool can also have all of their financial information at their fingertips.

 Underestimating Your Income

-When exploring pay stubs, financial statements, and credit card bills, take the time to understand exactly what you’re being paid after taxes, and what you are spending money on.
-This can be crucial to getting out of debt, and will also help you find the money you can save for the future.
+When looking at pay stubs, financial statements, and credit card bills, take the time to understand exactly what you’re being paid after taxes.
+This can be crucial to getting out of debt and will also help you find the money you can save for the future.

-Another tip: How much you’re bringing into your household monthly should include take-home pay and any other sources of income you may have.
-Ask the following questions or similar:
+Don’t Forget Other Income Sources.
+How much you’re bringing into your household monthly should include take-home pay and any other sources of income you may have.
+Ask the following questions or something similar:

 • Do I have an Etsy shop?